-Your input at this early stage will help guide our work.
+Thanks to those that took their time to share their ideas with us during July.
+Input at this early stage will help guide our work.
 Your preferences and priorities will influence the shape of the draft long term plan.
-We’ll then invite your feedback on the plan as part of formal consultation in early 2018.

 Every three years we refresh our plans for the long term, to ensure they reflect changes in the local and wider environment and our changing aspirations for the future of Kāpiti.